 As we progressed down the coast, next on the agenda was finding gas, as the Malibu, irritatingly inefficient for a vehicle of its class, crept closer to empty.
 This bucolic region was not exactly a hotbed for gas stations, but we managed to stumble upon an outpost before the situation grew too dire.
 However, the relief was immediately nullified when I rolled up and saw the astonishing price-per-gallon for regular: $4.9999.

 Unfortunately, I had no choice but to patronize these racketeers, since I had no idea when a further opportunity to refuel would come along, a fact that the proprietors had clearly succeeded at taking advantage of.
 Glowering, I thrust a cool Jackson into the clerk's palm, hoping that would buy us enough time to get to a place with more civilized gas prices (by California's standards, anyway).

 South of the Big Sur, the PCH alternately detaches from, then returns to the coast as it runs towards its concurrence with U.S. 101 at San Luis Obispo.
-When I started to lose my traveling companions to slumber, to entertain myself I invented the game of trying to guess whether the pitch black void to my right was the water or a field.
+When I started to lose my accomplices to slumber, to entertain myself I invented the game of trying to guess whether the pitch black void to my right was the water or a field.
 As the car’s digital clock display ascended in the direction of midnight, I could only muster an apathetic ounce of disappointment upon realizing that I had completely missed the PCH’s re-divergence from 101.